-The most recent amendment of the PAS 91 questionnaire (PAS 91:2013+A1:2017) saw it align with Public Contracts Regulations 2015 and CDM Regulations 2015.
-It is also closely aligned with both the standard Selection Questionnaire and the ESPD, and commonly used in procuring works contracts, without the need to mix and match with the standard Selection Questionnaire.
+The most recent amendment of the PAS 91 questionnaire (PAS 91:2013+A1:2017) saw it aligned with Public Contracts Regulations 2015 and CDM Regulations 2015.
+It is also closely aligned with both the Standard Selection Questionnaire and the ESPD (European single procurement document) and is commonly used in procuring works contracts, without the need to mix and match with the standard selection questionnaire.

 Here’s an explanation of what it is, and how it can help you save time and money.